CSS-Electronics/canedge-google-cloud-terraform/README.md

 ### 2: Deploy MF4-to-Parquet Pipeline

-Once you have an input bucket set up, you can optionally deploy the processing pipeline to automatically DBC decode uploaded MF4 files to Parquet format:
+Once you have an input bucket set up, you can optionally deploy the processing pipeline to automatically DBC decode uploaded MF4 files to Parquet format  and provide backlog/aggregation processing capabilities:

 ```bash
 chmod +x deploy_mdftoparquet.sh && ./deploy_mdftoparquet.sh --project YOUR_PROJECT_ID --bucket YOUR_INPUT_BUCKET_NAME --id YOUR_UNIQUE_ID --email YOUR_EMAIL